Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experiments on Real-World Data

 \subsection{Qualitative Analysis}

-We visualize the forecasting results on \textit{ETTh1} ($L=96, H=96$) in Figure~\ref{fig:vis_compare}, comparing LSG-VAE against the $K^2$VAE and advanced point forecasters equipped with probabilistic heads (Koopa, PatchTST).
-As illustrated, LSG-VAE demonstrates superior adaptability, effectively {capturing intrinsic volatility dynamics}.
-Specifically, the confidence intervals (CIs) generated by LSG-VAE are sharp and dynamically responsive—they {expand} during volatile periods and {contract} in stable regimes.
-This stands in sharp contrast to the baselines, which suffer from severe {uncertainty bloating}: $K^2$VAE, Koopa, and PatchTST produce excessively wide and nearly uniform intervals that fail to mimic the temporal rhythm of the data.
-This visual evidence confirms that merely grafting a Gaussian head onto deterministic backbones or using standard reconstruction losses leads to under-confident estimation, whereas LSG-VAE successfully captures the dynamic heteroscedasticity.
+We visualize the forecasting results on \textit{ETTh1} ($L=96, H=96$) in Fig.~\ref{fig:vis_compare}, comparing VolDy-VAE against the $K^2$VAE and advanced point forecasters equipped with probabilistic heads (Koopa, PatchTST).
+In this example, VolDy-VAE produces intervals that better follow changes in uncertainty.
+The confidence intervals (CIs) generated by VolDy-VAE expand during volatile periods and contract in stable regimes, matching the temporal structure of real-world volatility.
+In contrast, $K^2$VAE, Koopa, and PatchTST produce wider and more uniform intervals that do not closely track the temporal rhythm of the data.
+This visual evidence suggests that independently estimating per-step variance (as in standard probabilistic heads) or using fixed-variance reconstruction losses can lead to temporally incoherent uncertainty, whereas VolDy-VAE's volatility dynamics module better captures the evolution and persistence of uncertainty regimes.